Estimation of the Spectral Measure from ConvexCombinations of Regularly Varying RandomVectors: Application: Estimation of extremal coefficients

 \subsection{Unknown margins}

-Similarly, in case that the marginal distributions of $X_1,\ldots,X_d$ are unknown, i.e.\ Equation \eqref{eq:a-normal} is no longer satisfied and the index $\alpha$ of regular variation may be different from $1$, we need to replace the deterministic threshold both in the benchmark estimator and in the moment-based estimator by a random one and include a Hill type estimator as described in Subsection \ref{subsec:random-thresh}.
+Similarly, in case that the marginal distributions of $X_1,\ldots,X_d$ are unknown, i.e.\ Eq.~\eqref{eq:a-normal} is no longer satisfied and the indices $\alpha_1.\ldots,\alpha_d$ of regular variation may be different from $1$, we need to replace the deterministic threshold both in the benchmark estimator and in the moment-based estimator by a random one and include Hill type estimators as described in Subsection \ref{subsec:random-thresh}.